Hiawatha and Minnehaha by Edmonia Lewis

 Hiawatha and Minnehaha are 1868 sculptures by Edmonia Lewis.
 They are in the collection of the Metropolitan Museum of Art on view in gallery 731.

 Early history and creation

-African-American, Haitian and Chippewa (Ojibwa) artist, Lewis, developed her neoclassical style of marble sculpture while working in Rome.
+Lewis, an African-American, Haitian, and Chippewa (Ojibwa) artist, developed her neoclassical style of marble sculpture while working in Rome.
 While Lewis often told reporters and friends about her childhood growing up in the Chippewa community in upstate New York, historians now say her stories were largely fictionalized and note that she spent most of her childhood in the North Ward of Newark, New Jersey.

 Lewis was an admirer of Henry Wadsworth Longfellow's poetry, and in 1869 Longfellow visited her studio where he posed for one of her portraits which was shortly afterward acquired by Harvard University.
-During Lewis' years in Rome, she became something of a celebrity, with several wealthy Americans making it a point to visit her studio while they took the Grand Tour.
+During Lewis' years in Rome, she became something of a celebrity, with several wealthy Americans visiting her studio while they took the Grand Tour.